HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

-The preparation of the installer of macOS Sierra is identical to OS X El Capitan.
+The preparation of macOS Sierra installer is identical to OS X El Capitan.

 You will find below the steps on how to proceed.